-ii) Problems with Terminating Master Franchise Agreements
+(2) Problems with Terminating Master Franchise Agreements

 The nature of master franchising is such that it is difficult for a franchisor to enforce its right to terminate a master franchise agreement.
 The consequence could be that the franchisor continues in an unprofitable and undesirable business relationship with its sub-franchisor.
 The difficulties involved in terminating master franchise agreements relate in particular to the impact of such a termination on sub-franchisees.
 Although the sub-franchisees are not parties to the master franchise agreement, the rights granted by the sub-franchise agreements are derived from the master franchise agreement and their fate is therefore dependent upon the master franchise agreement.
 The inability to provide for acceptable solutions to the effects of termination, especially as regards sub-franchisees, is one of the most important defects of the master franchise arrangement.
-The consequences need to be considered in detail at the time of the negotiations.
-If realistically there are problems in terminating the master franchise agreement, the converse is also true, in that the subfranchisor has no guarantee that the agreement will always be renewed.
-Considering the substantial investments necessary on the part of the sub-franchisor, this uncertainty represents one of the drawbacks to be taken into consideration at the time of evaluating the franchise.
+The consequences need to be considered in detail at the time of the negotiations.10

-On remedies for non-performance, see Chapter 15.
+9 On remedies for non-performance, see Chapter 15.